Area 1 Winter Workshop

 Cost Details

-Attendees will need to purchase their own music ahead of time.
-Ringing positions will be assigned by January 1st, based on the positions requested at registration.
-Class selection will also take place during registration this year.
+Price includes the entire event, three meals plus snacks.
+Attendees will need to purchase their music ahead of time.
+Ringing positions will be assigned by January 1, based on the positions requested at registration.

 Scholarships Available